 You don't have to do anything you don't want to do.
 I know people tell you this all the time, and half those times, they tell you it in a form of reverse psychology — and you feel so bad after hearing it, that you end up dropping $700 on a bachelorette party you can't even afford.
 But it's true.
 As a bridesmaid or even just a good friend, you don't have to go.
 Not going is not a sign that you don't care or that you don't support the bride.
 It's a sign that that particular party is out of your comfort zone, your budget, your idea of a good time.
 And that's okay.

 You can say no — or you can go for the calm dinner portion and then march home.

 Either way, plan your own spin-off party for the bride.
 There can never be too many celebrations when it comes to a bride's wedding adventure.
 So make it up to her with a girls' night at your favorite local restaurant or a day at the spa together or something that says, "Hey!
 Let's celebrate this gigantic milestone in your life.
-But let's do it without the strippers in the leopard print thongs and the gooey bottle of alcohol."
+But let's do it without the strippers and alcohol!"